chfoo/cobbletext/README.md

 It uses FreeType, HarfBuzz, and Unicode ICU for the actual dirty work.

+The project is considered a "toy" library; it works "good enough" but does not aim to match the level of completeness, performance, and development of an actively developed engine.

 Online demos:

 * [js_example](https://chfoo.github.io/cobbletext/example/js_example/) JavaScript with Emscripten bindings.
 Note: requires 30 MB of data download due to fonts.